-5. Probiotics – Known to improve digestion and boost immunity, probiotic foods are a must have during monsoons.
-They help to fight off disease causing pathogens or bad bacteria, that contaminate food or drinking water.
-Therefore, regular consumption of probiotics, can help to eliminate pathogens or bad bacteria, which may cause disease and infection.
+5. Probiotics – Known to improve digestion and build immunity, probiotic foods are a must-have during monsoons.
+They help to fight off disease-causing pathogens or bad bacteria, that contaminate food or drinking water.
+Therefore, regular consumption of probiotics can help to eliminate pathogens or bad bacteria, which may cause disease and infection.

 7. Boil it well – Drink boiled water to stay hydrated.
-Boiling, kills the viruses and bacteria, which are harmful to human health.
-Drinking water, sometimes gets contaminated because of the heavy rains, hence drinking boiled water is a much safer option.
+Boiling kills viruses and bacteria, which are harmful to human health.
+Drinking water sometimes gets contaminated because of the heavy rains, hence drinking boiled water is a much safer option.

 - Half cup cornflakes

 - 1/4th cup walnuts (crushed)